mpounsett/happy-stubs/happy-stubs.md

 delay before the servers on the better performing protocol are queried.

-A stub resolver can improve user experience by more aggressively querying multiple iterative servers, over both protocols when available.
+A stub resolver can improve user experience by more aggressively querying multiple iterative servers.
 There are a variety of algorithms which could be envisioned to improve user experience in this way.
-This document specifies requirements for any such algorithm, with the goals that the network and servers not be inordinately harmed with a simple doubling of traffic on IPv6 and IPv4, and the client address preference be honoured (e.g., [@!RFC3484]).
+This document specifies requirements for any such algorithm, with the goals that the network and servers not be inordinately harmed with a simple doubling of traffic, and the client address preference be honoured ([@!RFC3484]).

 As the problems are similar in nature, this document borrows heavily from [@RFC6555], taking the recommendations of that document and applying them as